Netti Shanker Yadav: Career

 Again in 2001 contested for Sarpanch elections, but with a few votes lost in that election.

 In 2009 Patancheru Emerged under the Hyderabad Municipal Corporation, and contested in Corporation Elections from Congress Party but lost with a few rebel votes(approx 500 votes).
 Won As Patancheru Corporator in 2016 from Congress Party.

-Motto

-Service to the Economically Backward and Dalith people.
-And also to fight against Corruption.

 Political Statistics

 Service for BJP Party

 Patancheru Mandal BJP President for 3 yrs.
 Served for BJP Party Medak district as BJP Party Vice-President and also Medak District BJP General Secretary.
 During the tenure visited almost all the villages of the District for the development of Party activities, and also took BJP Welfare measures to the people and also served as BJP convenor for Medak District.

 Service for Congress Party

 Joined Congress Party in 2009 with Y. S. Rajasekhara Reddy (Late Chief Minister of Andhra Pradesh).
 In the same Year got Corporator Ticket from Congress Party.
 But lost elections with margin of 500 votes.
 In 2010 Served for Medak District as Congress FAC Member(Food Advisory Committee).
 In 2013 serving as Congress Constituency In charge for Patancheru (Block Congress Committee President).